 We wanted to give a little bit of insight as to how to check if something is legit online and maybe a bit offline as well.

-One of the first ways to check if an e-commerce site is safe is to look for a ‘Thawte’ logo.
+One of the first ways to check if an e-commerce site is safe is to look for a ‘Thawte’ logo or see if it’s built with a well known website builder.
 This will usually be found in the bottom right hand corner of a website.
 This proves that the website is secured by proper security certificates.

 2. Secure Browsing